-Youth justice agencies apply to be affiliates of the Evidence Generation initiative by contacting staff at the Research & Evaluation Center.
+Youth justice agencies applied to be affiliates of the Evidence Generation initiative by contacting staff at the Research & Evaluation Center.

-Organizations are not charged for affiliating.
-The initiative is supported entirely by grants.
-Funding partners have included the Pinkerton Foundation, Mr. Jack Rudin and the Rudin family foundations, the Annie E. Casey Foundation, and the New York State Department of Criminal Justice Services.
+Organizations were not charged for affiliating.
+The initiative was supported entirely by grants.
+Funding partners included the Pinkerton Foundation, Mr. Jack Rudin and the Rudin family foundations, the Annie E. Casey Foundation, and the New York State Department of Criminal Justice Services.

 Abraham House, which provides a holistic, family-based program of services to offenders and their families, and other families who struggle to cope with poverty, violence, crime, and lack of essential services.